 The very presence of equipment that can capture unfolding events can be enough to dissuade criminal or anti-social behavior.
-But it is the event-driven and cloud connectivity aspects of video recording that could have the biggest potential for change in the modern world of public transport.
+But it is the event-driven and cloud connectivity aspects of video that could have the biggest potential for change in the modern world of public transport.

 While consumer devices are great for capturing individual incidents, they are less useful for transport companies and for fleet owners that need longer-term evidence gathered from multiple journeys.
-A small device will simply record over video footage once it runs out of storage space, but a cloud-connected recorder with 4G/5G connectivity can be a real game-changer.
+A small device will simply record over video footage once it runs out of storage space, but a cloud-connected dash cam with 4G/5G connectivity can be a real game-changer.

 A dual-camera AI dash cam that records both video and audio inside of the car can ensure that the driver and passenger behave appropriately and provide evidence of alleged incidents when required.
 With cloud connectivity and AI-powered alerts, fleet managers can respond immediately if such incidents occur by notifying the police and giving them the exact location, make, model and registration of the car, and even a description or screen capture of the driver from the dash cam.